HaseebAHMED-afk/gatsby-typescript-starter/README.md

-# JAMSTACK Serverless Bookmark App

-Built using Gatsby, Netlify, FaunaDB, Typescript and GraphQL.
+# Typescript starter for Gatsby